Bury Me Beneath the Willow: Recordings and performances

 The Carter Family also recorded an answer song, "Answer To Weeping Willow", in 1936.
 The lyrics are from the point of view of the original singer's lover, telling how he had not really left her, and that she was actually his true love and he had never meant for her to think otherwise.

 In October 2020, Dolly Parton spontaneously performed some lyrics from the song as a guest on The Late Show with Stephen Colbert, referencing her mother who used to sing it to her.
 Parton's rendition was lauded by Colbert, bringing him to tears.

+A rendition of “Bury Me Beneath the Willow”, performed by bluegrass singer-songwriter Molly Tuttle, is featured in The Hunger Games: The Ballad of Songbirds & Snakes (2023) film soundtrack.